Civil Encounters: Exploring “Other” Urbanisms – Michael Martin

 The Spring 2019 Urban Design Colloquium: Questions of Civility takes as its overarching theme the notion of “civility” – considering civic topics from a variety of standpoints.

 In the West, we tend to perceive our urban historical trajectories as representing the norm or the ideal.
 Other urbanisms – particularly the informalities characterized by developing countries – are positioned at the margins.
-The development trajectory of Cuba occupies an interesting position among these “other” urbanisms.
+The development trajectory of Havana, Cuba — celebrating its 500th anniversary — occupies an interesting position among these “other” urbanisms.
 Prior to the revolution, Cuba had already started along a trajectory that aimed to improve civil society for those most in need — offering the first cooperative, subsidized housing projects in the Western hemisphere (1911).
-Now, some 60 years since the revolution, Cubans are, more than ever, reaching out to establish common ground with the rest of the world.
+Now, 60 years since the revolution, Cubans are, more than ever, reaching out to establish common ground with the rest of the world.
 What might we learn through such civil (and civic) encounters?